elephant-track/elephant-track.github.io/docs/README.md

 ##### 1.Download/Clone a repository

-Download and extract a [.zip file](https://github.com/elephant-track/elephant-server/archive/refs/tags/v0.2.0.zip).
+Download and extract the latest release of the ELEPHANT server [here](https://github.com/elephant-track/elephant-server/archive/refs/tags/v0.3.2.zip).

 Alternatively, you can clone a repository from [GitHub](https://github.com/elephant-track/elephant-server).